Important Disclosure — Please Read

 What Lenders Review

-Income and employment history, credit score, down payment source and amount, existing debts, and your overall debt to income ratio.
+Income and employment history, credit score, down payment source and amount, existing debts, and your overall debt-to-income ratio.

 Why It Matters

-A pre approval is not a mortgage guarantee.
+A pre-approval is not a mortgage guarantee.
 It is an assessment based on your situation at the time.
-Changes to your income, credit, or debt load between pre approval and completion can affect your final mortgage.
+Changes to your income, credit, or debt load between pre-approval and completion can affect your final mortgage.
 Work with a qualified mortgage professional and keep your financial situation stable until closing.

 Step 2